cbottrell/HPC_IPMU/README.md

     python

 and you will see that the version that has been activated is Python 3.8.5.

+## Conda

 Conda is a python environment manager.
 Suppose you start a new project and want to use all of the up-to-date versions of your favorite python modules -- but want to keep older versions available for compatibility with previous projects.
 This is the rationale of conda.
 With conda you can create python environments that you can activate anywhere on the cluster -- from the login node or compute nodes (either in interactive mode or directly inside your job scripts!).

 <p>If you have not yet used conda, start by writing:</p>